Liberty in Casey County, Kentucky — The American South (East South Central)

 Erected 1935 by the Citizens of Casey Co. and elsewhere under auspices of Casey Post No. 78, America Legion.

 Location.
 37° 19.073′ N, 84° 56.414′ W. Marker is in Liberty, Kentucky, in Casey County.
-Marker is at the intersection of Campbellsville Street (Kentucky Route 70) and Courthouse Square, on the left when traveling west on Campbellsville Street.
+Memorial is at the intersection of Campbellsville Street (Kentucky Route 70) and Courthouse Square, on the left when traveling west on Campbellsville Street.
 Touch for map.
 Marker is at or near this postal address: 161 Courthouse Square, Liberty KY 42539, United States of America.
+Touch for directions.

 Also see . . .